-- 190 EFRAG acknowledges the reasons provided by the IASB not to define EBIT, EBITDA or similar measures.
-However, EFRAG highlights that there is a strong demand from users of financial statements for the IASB to define EBITDA (earnings before interest, tax, depreciation and amortisation), one of the most common performance measures used by users of financial statements. - 191 Nonetheless, considering that EBIT and EBITDA have not been defined by the IASB, EFRAG considers that they should be under the scope of the IASB's proposals on MPMs, when presented within the financial statements.
+- 198 EFRAG acknowledges the reasons provided by the IASB not to define EBIT, EBITDA or similar measures.
+However, EFRAG highlights that there is a strong demand from users of financial statements for the IASB to define or even require the presentation of EBITDA (earnings before interest, tax, depreciation and amortisation), one of the most common performance measures used by users of financial statements. - 199 Nonetheless, considering that EBIT and EBITDA have not been defined by the IASB, EFRAG considers that they should be under the scope of the IASB's proposals on MPMs, when presented within the financial statements.